fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

    interference {cite}`Teledyne2011`.
 This contamination results from the much stronger signal reflection from the sea surface than from scatters, overwhelming the sidelobe suppression of the transducer.
-Data quality is quantified using echo intensity, a measure of the backscattered echo's strength for each depth cell.
+Data quality is quantified using echo intensity, a measure of the backscattered echo`s strength for each depth cell.
 With distance from the transducer sensor, echo intensity is expected to decrease.
 Sharp increases in echo intensity indicate contamination from surface reflection.
 Most of the data within the